-This large site also lies on the North side of Leicester Road and is adjacent to development site SALL/UPP 04.
-It is in the County Council's list of sites which received a positive sustainability appraisal for housing development.
-As with site SALL/UPP 04, its southern edge lies on a good transport route and can be linked easily to the town centre for vehicular traffic, cyclists and pedestrians.
-The sustainability appraisal/strategic environment assessment which accompanies this Plan provides the evidence that this proposal is appropriate and sustainable.
+This large site also lies on the North side of Leicester Road and is adjacent to development site A. It is in the County Council's list of sites which received a positive sustainability appraisal for housing development.
+As with site A, its southern edge lies on a good transport route and can be linked easily to the town centre for vehicular traffic, cyclists and pedestrians.
+The RCC site appraisal which accompanies this Plan provides the evidence that this proposal is appropriate and sustainable.
 It is compliant with emerging planning policy in Rutland and the policies put forward in this Neighbourhood Plan.
-The site would lend itself to a joint access with other sites onto Leicester Road, perhaps via the same roundabout.
+The site would lend itself to a joint access, with sites A and C, onto Leicester Road, perhaps via the same roundabout or highway intervention.
+Provision for part of a possible future link road between